gichimux/password-locker/README.md

 ### how it works

-the application uses simple shortcodes to enable the user access the various functionalities in the application
+The application uses simple shortcodes to enable the user access the various functionalities in the application

 before account creation, this are the shortcodes used